-WQBELs have been derived to implement water quality objectives that protect beneficial uses.
+Water quality-based effluent limitations have been derived to implement water quality objectives that protect beneficial uses.
 Both the beneficial uses and the water quality objectives have been approved pursuant to federal law and are the applicable federal water quality standards.
+The procedures for calculating the individual water quality-based effluent limitations are based on the Ocean Plan, which was approved by U.S. EPA on February 14, 2006 and has since been further amended.
 Most beneficial uses and water quality objectives contained in the Basin Plan were approved under state law and submitted to and approved by U.S. EPA prior to May 30, 2000.
 Any water quality objectives and beneficial uses submitted to U.S. EPA prior to May 30, 2000, but not approved by U.S. EPA before that date, are nonetheless "applicable water quality standards for purposes of the CWA" pursuant to 40 C.F.R. section 131.21(c)(1).
+The remaining water quality objectives and beneficial uses implemented by this Order were approved by U.S. EPA and are applicable water quality standards pursuant to section 131.21(c)(2).
 Collectively, this Order's restrictions on individual pollutants are no more stringent than required to implement the requirements of the CWA.

-The Regional Water Board has considered the factors in Water Code section 13263, including the provisions of Water Code section 13241, in establishing these requirements.
+The Regional Water Board has considered the factors in Water Code section 13263, including the provisions of Water Code 13241, in establishing these requirements.

-E. Interim Effluent Limitations - Not Applicable
+4.5.
+Interim Effluent Limitations - Not Applicable